(Mildly revised since first published December 25, 2013)

 Upon Herb’s death, Tim exercised his executor privilege and snagged this train for us in lieu of selling it.
 He found it stuffed into the back of a closet.

-Christmas 2006 marked the first Christmas at our house in Hannibal – the house I sold earlier this year after a seeming eternity.
+Christmas 2006 marked the first Christmas at our house in Hannibal – the house I sold in 2013 after a seeming eternity.
 On Christmas Day, my in-laws arrived bearing many presents.
 Spawn is the only grandchild on my side of the family and the oldest on my wife’s, so she is quite the recipient.

 One of the boxes Tim brought into the house was unwrapped and closed with duct tape.
 Later that day, Tim handed it over, warning us to be very careful with it.
 Inside the box was another box with the Lionel logo on it; each car seen here still has its original box.